Sail Design & Construction

 For enhanced shape holding, weight saving and speed, a tri-radial construction utilising the warp orientated laminated fabrics is employed.
 Greater performance will be achieved with a Pentex laminate whilst Vectran/Dyneema will produce the best shape holding capability in panelled sails.

 Our cloth is chosen from the world’s leading sail cloth manufacturers.
-Whilst we can supply all fabrics, below is a guide to the recommended cloth options from the Contender and Dimension Polyant.
+Whilst we can supply all fabrics, below is a guide to our recommended cloth options from the Contender and Dimension Polyant.

 Available in a mixture of yarns along with single or double taffetas.